kunupat/aws-solution-architect-associate-certification-notes/README.md

 - Multiple Policy Evaluation: AWS evaluates all policies applied as **OR**.
 You can define all policies in one policy or in multiple policies.
 Policies can be attached to a group or to IAM user.

-- Access Control Lists: You may not need IAM policies if ACL are sufficient to control access to buckets.
+- Access Control Lists:
+  - You may not need IAM policies if ACL are sufficient to control access to buckets.
+  - The bucket policy applies only to objects that are owned by the bucket owner.
+If your bucket contains objects that aren't owned by the bucket owner, public READ permission on those objects should be granted using the object access control list (ACL).
+  -

 - Predefined Groups:
   - Authenticated Users Group: Represents all AWS accounts **worldwide** and not only authenticated users from your AWS account. **USE WITH CAUTION**
   - All Users Group: Open access to all.
 Requests can be made by authenticated users or anonymous. **USE WITH CAUTION**